serpaulos/de-zoomcamp-2024/workshops/dlt/data_ingestion_workshop.md

 	for row in paginated_get(query):
 		yield row

-# Get one row at a time
+# Get one row at a timem
 for row in extract_data("cat pictures"):
 	# print the row
 	print(row)